monipek/Tuchow_Pollution_Analysis/README.md

 Figure 1
 </div>

 Comparing Tuchów to towns of similar size (Figure 2) showed it consistently ranked among the worst, with PM10 levels often doubling those of others.
 Even more striking was its performance against Poland's largest cities (Figure 3).
-Despite its tiny population, Tuchów's pollution largely exceeded major urban cities like Warsaw and Wrocław, with only Kraków, another southern city, matching its poor air quality.
+Despite its tiny population, Tuchów's pollution largely exceeded major urban cities like Warsaw and Wrocław, with only two southern cities Kraków and Katowice, matching Tuchów's poor air quality.

 <div align="center">